 Having a niche also helps you target a specific customer.
 If you are hoping to grow a business, there is probably a limited variety of what you sell or what your services are and having a niche will help you narrow down your potential clients.

-This doesn’t mean that you have to break the bank.
+Like I said, starting a blog doesn’t mean that you have to break the bank.
+Here are two highly recommended blogging platforms to get you started:

 They have a variety of gorgeous, FREE themes that you can use or you can download additional themes if you want a layout that stands out from the crowd.

-In order to get yourself and your blog out there, you need to be consistently writing blog posts.
+In order to get yourself and your blog out there, it’s important that you start out by consistently writing blog posts.
 This can mean up to every day when you’re first starting!
-I recommend at least every other day.
+I recommend aiming for 3 times per week.

-Getting content out there allows more opportunities for people to see your posts and find your business.
+Getting content out there allows more opportunities for people to see your posts, find your business, and amplifies your reach.

-It might take a while and be a little overwhelming at first, but I promise, if you can stay consistent with your blog posting it will help your blog grow that much faster.
+It might take a while and feel a little overwhelming at first, but I promise if you can stay consistent with your blog posting it will help your blog grow much faster.

 What should your content look like?

-There are some basic guidelines to remember when you are writing your blog posts.
-Here are my top recommendations:
+There are some basic guidelines to remember when you are writing your blog posts:

 Check your spelling and grammar!

-One of the biggest turn offs for potential customers will definitely be poor grammar.
-Download the Grammarly app to have on your desktop.
+One of the biggest turn-offs for potential customers will definitely be poor grammar.
+You can avoid this by downloading the Grammarly app to have on your desktop.
 It keeps an eye out for both spelling and grammar errors.

-Quality graphics and images now only allows for more chances of being found on Google but creates a better experience for the user as well.
+Quality graphics and images now only allow for more chances of being found on Google but create a better experience for the user as well.

-If you run a blog more like this one, graphics are a little less important, but infographics can go a long way.
+If you run a blog more like this one, photos are a little less important, but infographics can go a long way.

 SEO for images and graphics